-For years, Filipinos and some travelers have flocked to Hong Kong due to its proximity, visa-free entry, and of course Hong Kong Disneyland which is indeed one of the happiest places in Asia (at least).
-A small state as it may seem, Hong Kong is packed with rich Asian culture with a bit of British influence.
-It also offers remarkable and one of a kind experience aside from meeting Mickey Mouse in person.
+For years, Filipinos and so with other travelers have flocked to Hong Kong due to its proximity, visa-free entry, and of course Hong Kong Disneyland which is indeed one of the happiest places in Asia (at least).
+A small State as it may seem, Hong Kong is packed with rich Asian culture with a bit of British influence.
+And it also offers remarkable and one of a kind experience aside from meeting Mickey Mouse in person.

 We stayed in Hong Kong for 4 days and every day we spent there is so worth it.
 The trip was a healthy mix of both modern city-living and old cultural traditions.

 Best to visit Hong Kong from October to January.
 Said months are sunny but a lot cooler as compared to during Summer season which starts from late March and could last until July or August.